It doesn't get any more authentic than this, friends. A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

 Side note: you will have to use two large skillets or cook two batches for this amount of TVP.

-Fridge: cooked TVP can be kept in an airtight container in the fridge for 3-4 days.
+Once cooked, the TVP can be kept in an airtight container in your fridge for up to 3-4 days.

-Reheat: we eat this recipe cold the next day or heat it up in a skillet over low-medium.
-Feel free to use the microwave in 10-15 second bursts, or until fully heated.
+You can eat tacos al pastor cold the next day or heat the TVP up in a skillet over low-medium.
+Feel free to use the microwave in 10-15 second bursts, or until the TVP is fully heated.

 💭 Pro tips